aws-samples/eks-workshop/content/servicemesh/visualize.md

 ![Grafana Dashabord](/images/servicemesh-visualize1.png)

-We encourage you to review other Istio dashboards that are available by clicking Istio Mesh Dashboard Menu on top left and selecting different dashboard
+We encourage you to explore other Istio dashboards that are available by clicking the **Istio Mesh Dashboard** menu on top left of the page, and selecting a different dashboard.